gabrielmfern/intricate/README.md

 ### Models

-As said before, similar to Tensorflow, Intricate defines Models as basically a list of `Layers` that are explained down bellow.
+As said before, similar to Keras from Tensorflow, Intricate defines Models as basically a list of `Layers` and the definition for "layer" is as follows.

 ### Layers